gustavoflodi/BasketAnalysis/README.md

 ### What is it about?

 > Association Analysis is about setting up association rules, i.e., predicting patterns of connections between attributes.
-If one event A together with event B happened, can we expect to see those two heppening again?
-If n attributes are known, can we determine m attributes unkknown.
+If one event A together with event B happened, can we expect to see those two happening again?
+If n attributes are known, can we determine m attributes unknown.
 It all comes clear with examples, so don't worry!

 ### Important terms